 One of the most popular floats on in the state, the chilly Comal River runs through New Braunfels, and has easy access and lots of fun, filled with people of all ages!
 The tube chutes along the way makes for even more fun for those looking for a thrill!
 Landa Falls Tubes has the longest float on the river.

 The Float In is a fun place to spend the day on the Tube Chutes, with great food and cabanas you can rent.
 They have lots of activities like corn hole and even a sandy area for the kids to dig and build sand castles!
 Or you can jump right in and float down the river!
 We went for my friend Pam’s birthday, and we had a blast and floated the river twice.
 Here it just takes a little over an hour!

 Trinity River, Fort Worth Each summer, the Trinity River in Fort Worth at Panther Island Pavilion is full of tubers during there Saturday Night Rockin’ the River concert series, and on Family Fun Days on Sundays!
 While you’re more chillin’ in a tube than heading down the river, it’s still a fun way to spend a Summer Day!
 The FREE park is open daily to tubers, or visit Backwood Paddlesports location on the river to rent kayaks, canoes and SUP paddleboards.

 Guadalupe River Horseshoe, Canyon Lake

-Located just downriver from Canyon Lake, the famed “horseshoe” is a popular place for anyone trying to keep cool during the summer!
+Located just beyond the Canyon Lake dam, the water is so cold on the famed “horseshoe”, and a popular place for anyone trying to keep cool during the summer!
 There are several shuttles, including Tube Haus, Shanty Tubes and Whitewater Sports, and some even pickup from campsites like Jellystone Hillcountry.

 Guadalupe River, New Braunfels